PhD Program Overview

 - Chapter 3: Methods.
 The content of the methods chapter varies tremendously with the methodological approach taken by the student for the thesis research.
 With traditional empirical studies, it will generally include the specific aims, research questions, and/or hypothesis; a description of the source of study data, a description of the study instrument and its development, if relevant; a description of secondary data obtained, if relevant; analytic methods, including data cleaning, creation of a data set, creation of variables and/or qualitative codes, types of analyses done; and human subjects issues.
 The methods chapter ranges from 20-40 pages.

 - Chapter 4: Results.
 The results chapter reports the main findings of the thesis.
-It often is organized by research question or specific aim or hypothesis, but need not necessity follow this format.
+It often is organized by research questions or specific aims or hypotheses but need not necessarily follow this format.
 The results chapter ranges from 25-50 pages.

 - References.
 A listing of all citations used for the thesis must be provided.
 The Department allows any standard format for references.